Kendrick Bourne Player Prop Bets for NFL Week 17 | New England vs. Jacksonville 1/2/2022

 Matchup vs. Jacksonville

-- Against the Jaguars, Bourne collected 12 receiving yards in only career matchup, 25.5 fewer than his over/under for Sunday's game.
+- Bourne had 12 receiving yards in one career matchup against the Jaguars, 28.5 fewer than his receiving yards prop bet over/under for Sunday's game (40.5).

-- Bourne did not have a touchdown catch in that matchup against the Jaguars.
+- Bourne did not have a touchdown catch in that game against the Jaguars.

-- The Jaguars are allowing 242.4 passing yards per game this year, the NFL's 13th-ranked pass defense.
+- The Jaguars have the NFL's 13th-ranked pass defense this season, yielding 242.4 yards per game through the air.

-- With 20 passing TDs allowed this year, the Jaguars defense is ranked sixth in the league.
+- With 20 passing TDs conceded this season, the Jaguars defense is ranked sixth in the league.

 Recent Performances

-- In last week's matchup with the Bills, Bourne caught two passes for 33 yards (16.5 yards per catch) while being targeted four times.
+- In last week's matchup with the Bills, Bourne reeled in two passes for 33 yards (16.5 yards per catch) while being targeted four times.

-- Over his last three games, Bourne's seven targets have resulted in five receptions for 77 yards (25.7 ypg).
+- Over his last three outings, Bourne has caught five passes for 77 yards.
+He was targeted seven times, and averaged 25.7 yards per game.

 Bourne's New England Teammates